rwblokzijl/Msc-thesis-EuroToken/thesis.md

 currencies without a counterparty.
 A gateway could run both EuroToken and a hypothetical DollarToken and transfer between them at an exchange rate that can be set by agreements between the two central banks.
-Effectively this allows for the coupling of currencies with an opt out at any time.
+Effectively this allows for the coupling of currencies with an opt-out at any time.

 ## Universal asset storage and granular monetary policy